jazenwong/wong-blog/_posts/business/2019-12-31-what-is-a-brand.markdown

 > "Unfortunately, because reductionist logic has proved so reliable in the physical sciences, we now believe it must be applicable everywhere — even in the much messier field of human affairs.
 The models that dominate all human decision-making today are duly heavy on simplistic logic, and light on magic... what if, in our quest to recreate the certainty of the laws of physics, we are now too eager to impose the same consistency and certainty in fields where it has no place?"

 There are some that don't obey this dogma — let's call them "creatives" because we typically find these kind of people in the creative field — that instinctively seem to understand that there's an "irrational" component to the branding process.
-(In my opinion, the difference in philosophy between the businessperson and creative is the reason for most disconnects between the two parties.)
+(In my opinion, this difference in philosophy between the businessperson and creative is the reason for most disconnects between the two parties.)

 This irrationality is not welcomed by most businesspeople, because it's not something they can back-up with reductionist logic when speaking to their superiors or boardroom.
 This makes it very difficult for irrationality or "magic" as Sutherland calls it to do its part in a brand.